-This guide will cover rules and what to expect, camping gear and safety, activities to do with your dog when camping, training your dog for camping, as well as weather hazards to be prepared for.
+This guide will cover rules, training, and what to expect, to camping gear and activities to do with your dog when camping, so you don’t miss a thing when planning your next adventure.

 Camping with a puppy?
-Here is the puppy specific camping guide.
+Here is a puppy specific camping guide.

 Rules for Camping with a Dog

-Nearly every campground, park, and outdoor area will have rule about dogs.
+Nearly every campground, park, or outdoor area will have rule about dogs.
 From county parks to National Parks, the popularity for bringing dogs camping is growing and rules do apply for human and dog safety alike.

 Failure to comply with the rules could result in a fine, or removal from the park or campground and no one wants that.
 So how can you be sure you comply with the local rules?

-Some parks allow dogs in the campgrounds, but not on trails or beaches.
-Other parks may be 100% dog-friendly or have designated dog-friendly areas.
-Dogs are not permitted on beaches unless the beach is designated as dog-friendly.
+Some state, county and national parks allow dogs in the campgrounds, but not on trails or beaches.
+Other parks may be 100% dog-friendly or have designated dog-friendly areas including dog beaches.

 Learn more about dog camping and park rules.